Day26: Pre-Day26 careers

+Brian was in a group years prior to Day 26 named "Mason Row" and worked closely under Matthew Knowles part of MusicWorld Music/Columbia Records, unfortunately the group disbanded after they were released from their contracts.
+Which led him to his next career move auditioning for Making the Band 4.

-Post-Day26 Solo Careers
+Post-Day26 solo careers

 Music

 During the hiatus split of Day26 and after reuniting, each member embarked on their independent solo projects along with other endeavors they pursued:

 Each member released various singles that is not associated with the Mixtapes/EPs, and they also appeared as features on many artists projects.